 - 1 (Optional) Before downgrading an installed package, you may want to create a backup of all of the customized policies in the package.
-For information about backing up drivers in Identity Manager, see the Identity Manager Setup Guide (https://www.netiq.com/documentation/identity-manager-46/setup/). - 2 Right-click the Identity Vault, driver set, or driver where the package is installed that you want to downgrade, then click Properties. - 3 Click Packages, then click the Select Operation option for the package you want to downgrade. - 4 From the drop-down list, select Downgrade. - 5 Select the version that you want to downgrade to, then click OK.
+For information about backing up drivers in Identity Manager, see NetlQ Identity Manager Setup Guide for Linux or NetlQ Identity Manager Setup Guide for Windows. - 2 Right-click the Identity Vault, driver set, or driver where the package is installed that you want to downgrade, then click Properties. - 3 Click Packages, then click the Select Operation option for the package you want to downgrade. - 4 From the drop-down list, select Downgrade. - 5 Select the version that you want to downgrade to, then click OK.
 All versions that are available to downgrade to are listed. - 6 Click Apply, then click Finish to downgrade the package.